thinhlam18021991/Weather_Report/README.md

 5. Write UnitTests, please check app module, model module, utils module
 6. Acceptance Tests
 7. Exception handing - show **Dialog** when call API fail
-8. Cache handling - using okhttp caching
+8. Cache handling - using okhttp caching, turn on it by use ResponseCacheControl annotation
 9. Secure Android app from
 * Store appId with **C++**
 * Use **okhttp tls** to set certification in app side (certificate pining) to make sure our request call to correct server, but I dont have certificate so I write an function to set with empty certificate, please check function applyCertificateIfNeeded in Certificate Object